sorinboia/nginx-experience-aws/guide/5ingress.md

 EOF
 </pre>

-3. Let's check what we did so far is actually working.
-Run the following command:
+3. Check what we did so far is actually working:

 <pre>
 Command: